carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 # Kittens and Elephants
 Maybe you think we have being coy, but here is where we acknowledge the 800-pound elephant in the room.
 Twitter is not all kittens and rainbows.
-As we all know, hashtag-#rainbow will lead us into LGBTQ-issues.
+As we all know, hashtag- #rainbow will lead us into LGBTQ-issues.
 We've already told you that twarc was born of the Black Lives Matter movement.

-Both of these issues,
+Researching either of those issues, and many others, will expose you to hate speech, and possibly disturbing imagery.
+Fortunately, when we are working with thousands of tweets we can partially shield ourselves.
+You're not going to read 10,000 tweets, you are going to 'reading them from a distance' using analytical tools.

+## examples
+comparing url's of images instead of the images wall without images?

+XXX concordance! textblob word count goes here. xxx

 # Let's Get Ethical
+Whe
 There are multiple ethical fields to consider when using and presenting Twitter data.
 In this lesson, we will be focusing on two issues: consent, misinformation, and core legal practices as it relates to archiving data.